 (Pocket-lint) - Google's Play Store has nearly three million apps for you to choose from.
-With that many apps, surfing through the store can become overwhelming, and a few wrong choices in what to download can lead you to just staying away from it in general.
+With that many apps, surfing through the store can become overwhelming, and a few wrong choices in what to download can lead you to just stay away from it in general.

-But, here at Pocket-lint, we've been faithfully using the Google Play Store since it first launched (remember "Android Market"?) a decade ago.
+But, here at Pocket-lint, we've been faithfully using the Google Play Store since it first launched (remember "Android Market"?) over a decade ago.
 So, we've put our expertise to the test and assembled this complete guide, to help you find the absolute best of what Play Store has to offer.
 We've arranged everything by category, so it should be easy to find exactly what you want.

 If you want to find great apps for the iPhone, instead, we have a guide on that here.